Gavin-OP/stat4012-group-project/README.md

 - Evaluating Measures

-  We will be evaluating the accuracy and generalization error of the models.
+  We will be evaluating models by comparing their accuracy and generalization error We will also conduct hypothesis tests such as the Diebold and Mariano (1995) and Giacomini and White (2006) tests to examine the relative predictive ability of different models

 - Questions to Answer
   - How to decide the number of layers and neurons in each layer?[^2]